berkeleyauv/electrical_training/README.md

 - Allow for setting a target angle
 - Indicate when the measured angle is within 1° of the target angle

 With those requirements, let's take a look at the [reference solution](reference_solution.md).
-Of course, you are welcome to make your own.
+Of course, you are welcome (and encouraged) to make your own.